 |living within a model—the model is reality||distinguishing between model and reality|

 I (WCM) was participating in the world of academia while on the faculty at the University of California (UC) between 1972 and 2000, following eight years of study at Stanford University, Massachusetts Institute of Technology, and the University of Massachusetts, and a couple of years at Bell Telephone Laboratories between my MS and PhD studies; and it was my experience during these nearly four decades that there were a non-negligible number—but still a minority in fields of science—of academics in western society whose research showed signs of healthy right-brain activity, using (today) McGilchrist’s model for my criteria.

 Being based in schools of engineering, in contrast to science—for the most part—but enjoying what I consider to be a healthy form of interaction between my own right-brain and left-brain thinking (as per McGilchrist’s model), I found myself in a minority that appeared to be shrinking as the decades passed—though it may have been my perspective that was changing.
 I experienced the sad misguided transformation of universities described in the book review below, as parts of it were underway and this provided a significant component of my motivation to become more independent than I was even within academia after nearly 30 years at UC.

-My research into the conceptualization and development of fundamentals of statistical interpretation and analysis of data conveyed by electromagnetic waves was, for the next ten years (through 2011), mostly unfunded, although a bit was funded in part by the federal government indirectly via internal/independent R&D at my contract research firm, SSPI; but it was largely on my own terms because I was not subject to meddling from publication reviewers, technical advisors to contracting officer’s technical representatives (COTRs), and others having authority without adequate technical qualifications or, as McGilchrist puts it, people with malfunctioning brains (left and right brains out of balance).
+My research into the conceptualization and development of fundamentals of statistical interpretation and analysis of data conveyed by electromagnetic waves was, for the next ten years (through 2011), mostly unfunded, although a bit was funded in part by the federal government indirectly via internal/independent R&D at my contract research firm, SSPI; but it was largely on my own terms because I was not subject to meddling from publication reviewers, contracting officer’s technical representatives (COTRs), other technical advisors, and others exercising authority without adequate technical qualifications or, as McGilchrist puts it, people with malfunctioning brains (left and right brains out of balance).